Sound

 number

-The current playback position of a sound, measured in seconds.
-Change this value to instantly move the play position of a sound during playback.
+The current playback position of the sound in seconds.
+Changing this value immediately seeks the playback position while the sound is playing.

 Code Samples